cdg77/tap-app/README.md

 Rollback
 	git push heroku 0.0.0:master -f

+After writing a new migration, run it and check the DB to see the migration worked as expected before you commit.
+Then roll it back to make sure the roll back works.
+Then run it again and commit.

-Migrations must be run on Heroku:
+Migrations must be also be run on Heroku:
 	heroku run bash
 will open a ssh